project-planton/gitlab-kubernetes-pulumi-module/README.md

 # GitLab Kubernetes Pulumi Module
 ## Key Features

-- **Declarative Deployment**: The module leverages Planton Cloud’s unified API structure to allow users to specify their GitLab configuration declaratively.
-This ensures consistency in deployments across multiple environments.
+- **Declarative Deployment**: The module uses a declarative YAML-based configuration to define all aspects of the GitLab deployment.
+Users specify the `GitlabKubernetes` API resource, and the module handles the provisioning automatically.

-- **Kubernetes Native Integration**: The module is tightly integrated with Kubernetes, provisioning namespaces, services, and ingress resources.
-This ensures that all necessary components for GitLab are correctly set up within your Kubernetes cluster.
+- **Kubernetes Native**: The module is tightly integrated with Kubernetes, automating the creation of namespaces, services, and containers required for running GitLab.
+It sets up these resources based on the provided configuration, ensuring that GitLab is deployed consistently across environments.

-- **Customizable Resource Management**: Users can define container resource requests and limits (CPU and memory) for the GitLab instance.
-This provides granular control over resource allocation, allowing GitLab to be tailored to different performance and resource consumption requirements.
+- **Resource Customization**: Users can configure CPU and memory resource requests and limits for GitLab, ensuring that the containerized GitLab deployment is optimized for their specific performance and resource consumption needs.

-- **Ingress Support**: The module provides the option to configure ingress, enabling external access to GitLab through custom hostnames and TLS certificates.
-This ensures that the GitLab instance can be securely accessed from outside the cluster if required.
+- **Ingress Support**: The module includes optional ingress support, allowing GitLab to be exposed to external traffic.
+Users can specify custom hostnames and enable TLS for secure external access to the GitLab instance.

-- **Port-Forwarding for Secure Access**: In cases where ingress is disabled for security reasons, the module offers port-forwarding commands, allowing developers to access the GitLab instance from their local machine.
-This feature is particularly useful for secure, internal-only deployments of GitLab.
+- **Port-Forwarding for Secure Access**: When ingress is disabled, the module provides port-forwarding commands that enable secure local access to GitLab.
+This allows developers to interact with the GitLab UI from their local machine without exposing it to the public internet.

-- **Seamless Pulumi Integration**: The module is fully integrated with Pulumi, allowing infrastructure to be managed as code.
-It handles the lifecycle of the GitLab deployment, ensuring that changes to the API resource are automatically reflected in the infrastructure.
+- **Pulumi-Driven Infrastructure Management**: Built using Pulumi’s Go SDK, this module automates the lifecycle of GitLab infrastructure within Kubernetes.
+The integration with Pulumi ensures that changes to the API resource are automatically reflected in the Kubernetes infrastructure, simplifying updates and scaling operations.

-- **Automated Namespace Management**: The module creates or reuses Kubernetes namespaces for GitLab, ensuring that each instance is properly isolated from other workloads within the cluster.
+- **Namespace Isolation**: The module creates or reuses a Kubernetes namespace for GitLab, ensuring that the deployment is isolated from other workloads running within the cluster.

-- **Outputs for Monitoring and Access**: The module captures important details about the deployment, including:
+- **Comprehensive Output Management**: After provisioning, the module provides essential information such as:
-  - The namespace where GitLab is deployed.
+  - The Kubernetes namespace where GitLab is deployed.
-  - The Kubernetes service name used to expose GitLab.
+  - The Kubernetes service name that exposes GitLab within the cluster.
-  - Commands for port-forwarding access to GitLab when ingress is disabled.
+  - Commands for setting up port-forwarding to access GitLab locally.
-  - Kubernetes internal and external endpoints for accessing GitLab.
+  - Internal and external endpoints for accessing GitLab.
-  - Ingress endpoints for public or internal access, if ingress is enabled.
+  - Ingress endpoint (if ingress is enabled) for external access to GitLab.

 ## Usage

-To deploy GitLab using this module, create a `GitlabKubernetes` YAML file that defines the desired configuration.
-Once the YAML file is prepared, you can deploy the GitLab instance using the following command:
+To deploy the `gitlab-kubernetes-pulumi-module`, create a `GitlabKubernetes` YAML file that defines the desired configuration for GitLab.
+Once the YAML is prepared, the following command can be used to apply the configuration and deploy the GitLab instance in your Kubernetes cluster:

 ```bash
 planton pulumi up --stack-input <api-resource.yaml>